Edwin Bidwell Wilson: Life

 During World War I, Wilson gave a course in aeronautical engineering to US Army and Navy officers at MIT.
 Wilson retired from academic work in 1945 and worked as a consultant at the Office of Naval Research until his death in 1964.
 For his service to the US Navy during and after the war, Wilson was awarded the Superior Civilian Service Award in 1960 and the Distinguished Civilian Service Award in 1964.
 The latter award is the highest honorary award available for a civilian employee of the US Navy.
 Wilson was also awarded an honorary LLD degree form Wesleyan University in 1955.
 Wilson had a broad range of interests and skills, and he served in a number of distinguished roles in national academies for the arts and sciences.
-He was a member of the National Academy of Sciences and served as its Vice-President from 1949-1953; he was a Fellow of the Royal Statistical Society and the American Statistical Association, serving as President of the latter in 1929; he was a member of the American Academy of Arts and Sciences, serving as President from 1927-1931; and he was a member of the American Philosophical Society.
+He was a member of the National Academy of Sciences and served as its vice-president from 1949 to 1953; he was a Fellow of the Royal Statistical Society and the American Statistical Association, serving as President of the latter in 1929; he was a member of the American Academy of Arts and Sciences, serving as president from 1927 to 1931; and he was a member of the American Philosophical Society.
 Wilson won the John Frederick Lewis Award from the American Philosophical Society in 1963.

 Wilson married Ethel Sentner on 5 July 1911 and they had two daughters, Doris and Enid.
 Doris Wilson graduated from McGill University in 1946 and became an analytical chemist working at the Peter Bent Brigham Hospital and Harvard School of Public Health.
 Enid Wilson graduated from Brown University and Simmons College Library School and worked as a cataloguer at the University of Rhode Island and Boston University, also serving as a secretary in the Wellesley Historical Society.
 Ethel Wilson (Edwin's wife) died in 1957 and he died seven years later on 28 December 1964.
 His daughters survived him by almost fifty years, and both died within a month of each other in 2014.
 Wilson and his wife and daughters are buried at Mount Auburn Cemetery in Cambridge, Massachusetts.